ReSurfEMG/ReSurfEMG/README.md

 The traditional way to install from source is to run `setup.py install` or `setup.py develop`.
-Both of these will work... incorrectly.
-This is the default behavior inherited from `setuptools`.
-The problem here is that instead of creating a distributable package and installing that, `setuptools` does it
-backwards: it installs the package in order to create a distributable one.
+Both of these will work... sort of.
+This is because of the default behavior inherited from `setuptools`.
+The problem here is that instead of creating a distributable package and installing that, `setuptools` does it in the other order: it installs the package in order to create a distributable one.

 As was already mentioned earlier, Anaconda Python will need better